Francis James Grimké: Death of his father, American Civil War, and education

 Francis and his brother went through many hardships afterward, as their father had kept them in slavery and not provided for them financially.
-After the Civil War, which disrupted family fortunes further, Francis and Archibald were enrolled at Morris Street school, part of the Charleston public schools, a segregated system set up for the first time during the Reconstruction Era by a Republican-dominated, biracial legislature.
-Frank then went North to Stoneham, Massachusetts where he first stayed with a Dr. John Brown, and then with a Mr. and Mrs. Lyman Dyke.
+After the Civil War, which disrupted family fortunes further, Francis and Archibald were enrolled at Morris Street School, part of the Charleston public schools, a segregated system set up for the first time during the Reconstruction Era by a Republican-dominated, biracial legislature.
+Frank then went North to Stoneham, Massachusetts, where he first stayed with Dr. John Brown and then with Mr. and Mrs. Lyman Dyke.
 The brothers were then sponsored by Mrs. Pillsbury, sister-in-law of Parker Pillsbury, for higher education at Lincoln University.
-It was a historically black college founded in Pennsylvania for the education of African Americans.
-They received tuition from a church committee, but had no money for books and clothing.
+It was a historically black college founded in Pennsylvania to educate African Americans.
+They received tuition from a church committee but had no money for books and clothing.

-In 1868, Angelina Grimké noted Archibald Grimké's surname in The Anti-Slavery Standard, after a speech of his was reported.
+In 1868, Angelina Grimké noted Archibald Grimké's surname in The Anti-Slavery Standard, after his speech was reported.
 Because of the unusual name, she wrote to learn whether he was related to her family.
 After learning that he was their nephew and about his brothers, Angelina and Sarah officially acknowledged the three mixed-race boys as family.
-The sisters supported the three boys while they were in college, and opened their home to them.
-The youngest brother, John Grimké, did not take to education and chose to stay in Charleston with their mother Nancy Weston.
+The sisters supported the three boys while they were in college and opened their home to them.
+The youngest brother, John Grimké, did not go to school and chose to stay in Charleston with their mother, Nancy Weston.

 Francis and Archibald both graduated from Lincoln University in 1870.
 Francis went on to graduate studies at Princeton Theological Seminary, from which he graduated in 1878.
-Grimké became ordained as a Presbyterian minister.
+Francis became ordained as a Presbyterian minister.

 Marriage and family

-In December 1878, Grimké married Charlotte Forten, an abolitionist, teacher, and diarist.
+In December 1878, Francis married Charlotte Forten, an abolitionist, teacher, and diarist.
 Charlotte was the granddaughter of James Forten, a prominent member of the free black elite of Philadelphia.
 Among her acquaintances were many members of the national abolitionist movement, including William Lloyd Garrison, Sarah Parker Remond, John Whittier, and Wendell Phillips.
-Charlotte was 41 and Francis was about 13 years her junior when they married.
+When they married, Charlotte was 41, and Francis was 13 years her junior.
 In 1880, they had one daughter, Theodora Cornelia, who died as an infant.